Print

 Instructions

 1. Make the honey harissa sauce.
-In a small bowl, combine the 2 tablespoons of harissa, 2 tablespoons of honey and the juice of half a lime with 1 teaspoon of salt.
-Stir vigorously with a spoon to combine, then set aside.
-Pop the long spring onion strips into a bowl of cold water so they curl up for your garnish.
+In a small bowl, combine the 2 tablespoons of harissa, 2 tablespoons of honey and the juice of half a lime with 1/2 a teaspoon of salt.
+Stir with a spoon to combine, then set aside.
+Pop the long scallion strips into a bowl of cold water so they curl up for your garnish.

 3. Cook the halloumi.
 Get a small frying pan over medium heat and add 1 tablespoon of olive oil.
 Add the halloumi triangles and cook for 5 minutes or until golden on one side.
-Flip the halloumi over and cook for 3 minutes more, until golden on the other side, then remove from the pan.
+Flip the halloumi over and cook for 3 minutes more, until golden on the other side.
+PRO TIP: Thinner slices of halloumi will cook quicker, just a couple of minutes on each side, until gorgeously golden.

 4. Mix with the sauce.
 Add the honey harissa sauce to the pan, still over medium heat and stir as it starts bubbling up.
-Add the halloumi back into the pan, then toss and flip the pieces around to ensure they’re well coated in the glossy sauce.
+Toss and flip the halloumi to ensure they’re well coated in the glossy sauce.

 5. Garnish and serve.
-Transfer the halloumi to a serving plate (making sure to get all that lovely sauce out of the pan and onto the plate), top with the curly spring onion and then sprinkle over 1 tablespoon of dukkah.
-Serve straight away and enjoy!
+Transfer the halloumi to a serving plate (making sure to get all that lovely sauce out of the pan and onto the plate), top with the curly scallion strips and then sprinkle over the dukkah.
+Serve straight away and enjoy.

 Notes

-INGREDIENT NOTES: Replace the honey with maple syrup, golden syrup or agave syrup if you like.
+INGREDIENT NOTES: Replace the honey with maple syrup, golden syrup, or agave syrup if you like.
 If you can’t find harissa paste, use another chilli sauce (like sriracha).
 I’m using fresh lime juice, but you could use bottled.
+Or, you could use hot honey sauce.

 MAKE AHEAD: This dish is best eaten straight away as halloumi can get chewy and hard if it’s cooked in advance, but you can prepare everything ahead of time and then just cook the halloumi when you’re ready to go.